STRONG HEARTS | NATIVE HELP-LINE | NEED TO TALK? CALL 1-844-7NATIVE | click to escape

 OVERVIEW

 Restoring Ancestral Winds is honored to strengthen the voices of Native survivors and Indigenous intelligence into policy and action.
-We recognize that we are in a time of deep awareness, to the pain and exploitation of Indigenous land and body.
-Our strength through this time is matched with tremendous advocacy and love for our homelands, our ancestors and our people into future generations.
+We recognize that we are in a time of deep awareness, of the pain and exploitation of Indigenous land and body.
+Our strength through this time is matched with tremendous advocacy and love for our ancestor's homeland and future generations.

 Domestic Violence, as Defined by NIWRC

 Domestic violence (DV) is one or multiple types of abuse, such as physical, emotional/verbal, sexual, financial, cultural, spiritual, or digital abuse toward a relative.
-Intimate Partner Violence (IPV) is a form of domestic violence that happens when a current or former spouse or intimate partner (straight, cisgender, and 2SLGBTQ) engages in a repetitive, fear-inducing pattern of abuse toward their partner to maintain power and control in a relationship.
-This pattern of abuse can take place in relationships where couples are dating, married, living together, have a child together, or after the relationship has ended.
-While abuse can happen to anyone, the vast majority of victims of IPV are women with primarily male offenders.
+Intimate Partner Violence (IPV) is a form of domestic violence that happens when a current or former spouse or intimate partner engages in a repetitive, fear-inducing pattern of abuse toward their partner to maintain power and control in a relationship.
+This pattern of abuse can take place in relationships where couples are dating, married, living together, having a child together, or after the relationship has ended.
+While abuse can happen to anyone, the vast majority of victims of IPV are women primarily male offenders.
 In Indigenous communities, violence is not traditional.
 The root cause of violence is colonization, as it imposes and promotes the domination and ownership of Native women by men and is reflected in violence against Indigenous women seen throughout history since contact.
-This reality has laid the foundation for present day violence against Native people.
+This reality has laid the foundation for present-day violence against Native people.

 learn